ph4n70mPh0b14/hello-world/README.md

 # hello-world
-It is "Hello, world!" like repository
+It is "Hello, world!" like repositor
+I`m young learning developer.